 - No leftover value to your estate

-By choosing the income option, you are putting your trust in the pension’s hands.
-You are relying on your previous employer to continue operating a profitable business.
-This isn’t always the case as we’ve seen with Sears and Nortel.
 Another issue that arises is your inability to adjust your regular payments.
 You may want to spend more at the beginning of your retirement while you are still healthy and take a lower income in your later years.
 A good reason to spend more at the beginning of your retirement is that you can’t take your pension plan with you upon death.
 If you have a spouse, they will likely continue to receive payments, but upon their death, all payments stop.
 That means there’s no residual amount left for your kids or your favorite charity.
-All the funds you were promised would remain in the pension plan.
-I’ve read through a lot of wills and I have yet to find one that names a pension plan as a beneficiary.
+All the funds you were promised (outside of your contributions) would remain in the pension plan.

 - Estate options

 By choosing the lump sum option, you are giving yourself lifestyle flexibility.
 You can increase your income in the early years of your retirement to allow you to do things while you are still healthy.
-This flexibility allows you to manipulate your income, which in the long term can be more tax efficient.
+This flexibility will enable you to manipulate your income, which in the long term, can be more tax efficient.
 If you have a reason to suspect your lifespan will be shorter than the norm, you can adjust your income to reflect this.
-The funds that are remaining once you and your spouse pass away can be used to help your kids, grandkids, or favorite charity.
+The funds that are remaining once you and your spouse pass away can be used to help your kids, grandkids, or a favorite charity.
+See 5 reasons you should take your pension as a lump sum for more details

 - Initial tax bill